stridecolossus/jove-blog/blog/part-2-triangle/render-pass.md

 * The main application code is one large, imperative method that is difficult to navigate.

-* The nature of a Vulkan application means that the various collaborating components are inherently highly inter-dependant, we are forced to structure the logic based on the inter-dependencies resulting in convoluted and brittle code.
+* The nature of a Vulkan application means that the various collaborating components are inherently highly inter-dependant, resulting in convoluted and brittle code.

-* All components are created and managed in a single source file rather than being factoring out to discrete, coherent classes.
+* Testing individual application components is virtually impossible.

-* The maintenance situation will get worse as more code is added to the demo.
+* This maintenance situation will only get worse as more code is added to the demo.

-The obvious solution is to use _dependency injection_ freeing development to focus on each component in relative isolation.
+The obvious solution is to use _dependency injection_ such that application code can be factored out as discrete, coherent components that are easier to test.

 For this we will use [Spring Boot](https://spring.io/projects/spring-boot) which is one of the most popular and best supported dependency injection frameworks.
 Note that only the demo applications will be dependant on Spring and not the JOVE library itself.

 ### Project